 4. Run a Quick Scan using PowerShell

-Well, the Full Scan takes time to complete, and it slows down your device.
-You can use the Quick Scan feature of Microsoft defender in that case.
+The Full Scan takes time to complete and slows down your device.
+In that case, you can use Windows Security’s Quick Scan feature.
 To run a Quick Antivirus scan using Powershell, execute the command given below and hit the enter button.

 Start-MpScan -ScanType QuickScan